chaitra1809/Samsung-RISC-V-Program/README.md

 In the case of `-Ofast` it focus  Aggressively optimizes for maximum performance, often at the expense of strict adherence to the language standard and longer compilation times.

- the implementation of the neural network-based branch predictor in C:
+The implementation of the neural network-based branch predictor in C:
+-

 ```c
 #include <stdio.h>